GS Mouthpieces

 GS SLANT is an extremely precise copy of my BEST vintage Otto Link Slant Tenor mouthpiece.
 More precisely, it’s a copy of an original facing 7* Florida Slant Signature Otto Link Tone Edge tenor mouthpiece in perfect original condition.

 This is the version of the ‘Slant’ that nearly everybody wants.
 It’s the most iconic and desirable hard rubber tenor mouthpiece ever made.
 When I hear people describing their ideal tenor tone online, it’s most frequently a description of what a good vintage Otto Link Slant sounds like: Dark and powerful, with a good amount of focus and projection.
 Brightens up and projects when pushed, but never thins out.
 Super even across all registers.
 Tunes great on almost any saxophone vintage or modern.
-That’s what the GS SLANT gives you, for only 15% the cost of an original vintage Otto Link Slant Tone Edge tenor saxophone mouthpiece.
+That’s what the GS SLANT gives you, for about 1/10th the cost of a comparable original vintage Otto Link Slant Tone Edge tenor saxophone mouthpiece.

-Compared to the GS RESO, the GS SLANT is a little brighter and punchier (but not bright), and more focused (though still warm and full).
+Compared to the GS RESO, the GS SLANT is a little brighter and punchier (but not too bright), and more focused (though still warm and full).
 It has an instantly recognizable 50’s-60’s jazz tenor tone.
-We’ll post hi-fi sound samples of the GS SLANT on a variety of brands of saxophone very soon!
 See below for the GS SLANT vs Vintage Slant A/B video.

 If you’re a pro looking for the best do-it-all jazz tenor mouthpiece for an affordable price, I think you’d be hard pressed to beat the GS SLANT.
 It really captures the magic of the original mouthpiece, and that is saying a lot.
 It’s the only Slant copy I’ve seen that exactly copies a vintage Slant.
 Even upgrading to a vintage Link Slant at 8x the price wouldn’t actually sound better!
 And if you’re an amateur or younger player looking for your first good mouthpiece, this gives you the chance to jump right to an excellent mouthpiece that is completely hand faced, without messing with a bunch of machine faced intermediate mouthpieces.